-Office: HKJC Shatin Racecourse, 8/F Central Complex, Shatin, New Territories, Hong Kong Tel: (852) 2966 5078 Fax: (852) 2966 5082 Website: www.hkef.org Email: info@hkef.org
+Office: HKJC Shatin Race Course, 8/F Central Complex, Shatin, New Territories, Hong Kong 地址: 香港沙田馬場綜合大樓八樓

+Tel 電話: (852) 2966 5078 Fax 傳真: (852) 2966 5082 Website 網址: www.hkef.org Email 電郵: info@hkef.org

-The position of the head and neck of a horse at the collected paces is naturally dependent on the stage of training and, to some degree, on its conformation.
+- 5. On the other hand, a Horse with an over-long base of support, which is unable or unwilling to engage its hind legs forward under its body, will never achieve acceptable collection, characterised by "ease and carriage" as well as a lively impulsion originating from the activity of the hindquarters. - 6.
+The position of the head and neck of a Horse at the collected paces is naturally dependent on the stage of training and, to some degree, on its conformation.
 It is distinguished by the neck being raised without restraint, forming a harmonious curve from the withers to the poll, which is the highest point, with the nose slightly in front of the vertical.
-At the moment the competitor applies his aids to obtain a momentary and passing collecting effect, the head may become more or less vertical.
+At the moment the Athlete applies the aids to obtain a momentary and passing collecting effect, the head may become more or less vertical.
 The arch of the neck is directly related to the degree of collection.